2ashishmohan/SAR_ICCLab/README.md

  The launch command:

   	roslaunch icclab_summit_xl irlab_sim_summit_xls_complete.launch gmapping_robot_a:=True
- will bring up the ground robot with gmapping SLAM running in it.
-Now if the robot is moved in the environment, the map will get auto pupulated based on the laser scan data
+By running the launch file, the ground robot equipped with gmapping SLAM will be initialized.
+As the robot is navigated through the environment, the map will be automatically generated using laser scan data
  ![gmapping](gmapping.png)